METHI SANNA POLO

 Using a little water, grind to a paste, without making it too dilute

-Add the finely chopped onions and methi leaves, and salt to taste.
+Add the finely chopped onions and fenugreek leaves and salt to taste.
 Mix well.

 You now have the batter to make the sanna polos.
 This does not require any fermentation.